dvorka/mindforger-repository/memory/mindforger/developer-documentation/windows-build.md

   * Build MSVC 2017 64-bit
   * For debugging mindforger follow instructions in Qt documention [Setting Up Debugger](http://doc.qt.io/qtcreator/creator-debugger-engines.htm)
     * CDB is part for Windows SDK.
 If you have only Visual Studio, it must be installed additionaly.
 Download [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) and select `Debugging Tools for Windows` only.

+Running:
+  * Click _Run_ from QtCreator
+  * Manual run outside of QtCreator requires adding Qt libraries and Zlib libraries to _PATH_.